RovinKYK/RovinKYK/README.md

-# 👋 Hello, I'm Kulindu Rovin👨‍💻
+# 👋 Hello there, I'm Kulindu Rovin 👨‍💻

 I'm an undergraduate at the Department of Computer Science and Engineering, University of Moratuwa, Sri Lanka, specializing in Integrated Computer Engineering.
+I am interested in Embedded Systems, Internet of Things, and Robotics.

 ## 🔧 Technologies & Tools